Suvradippaul/Minimalistic-YT-Downloader/README.md

 pyinstaller command.
 You can find out about those options [here](https://www.pyinstaller.org/)

-I personally perfer this command to build an exe from a python script
+I personally prefer this command to build an exe from a python script

 ```
-  pyinstaller <filename>.py --onefile --noconsole --icon <icon_name>.ico
+  pyinstaller <filename>.py --onefile --icon <icon_name>.ico
 ```
 ## Contributions to this project